 \section{Discussion}

-We have defined and analyzed the order \(\rno\) \renyi capacity \(\RC{\rno}{\cha}\) and the order \(\rno\) \renyi radius \(\RR{\rno}{\cha}\) for an arbitrary set of probability measures \(\cha\) on an arbitrary measurable space.
-Our most important contributions are the van Erven-\harremoes bound, i.e. Lemma \ref{lem:EHB}, and two uniform equicontinuity results on the \renyi information, i.e. Lemma \ref{lem:finitecapacity}-(\ref{finitecapacity-uecP},\ref{finitecapacity-uecO}).
-We have also proved a minimax theorem, i.e. Theorem \ref{thm:minimax}, which has already been reported by Augustin in an unpublished manuscript \cite{augustin78} in a different form and for orders between zero and two.
+In this paper, we define and analyze the order \(\rno\) \renyi capacity \(\RC{\rno}{\cha}\) and the order \(\rno\) \renyi radius \(\RR{\rno}{\cha}\) for an arbitrary set of probability measures \(\cha\) on an arbitrary measurable space.
+Our most important contributions are proving the van Erven-\harremoes conjecture, i.e. Lemma \ref{lem:EHB}, and two uniform equicontinuity results on the \renyi information, i.e. Lemma \ref{lem:finitecapacity}-(\ref{finitecapacity-uecP},\ref{finitecapacity-uecO}).
+We also prove a minimax theorem, i.e. Theorem \ref{thm:minimax}, which has been previously reported by Augustin in \cite{augustin78} in a different form and for orders between zero and two.
 Theorem \ref{thm:minimax} establishes not only the equality of \(\RC{\rno}{\cha}\) and \(\RR{\rno}{\cha}\) for any \(\rno\) and \(\cha\) but also the existence of a unique order \(\rno\) \renyi center whenever \(\RC{\rno}{\cha}\) is finite.
-Our analysis lead to certain immediate consequences for two generalizations: \(\CRC{\rno}{\cha}{\cset}\) defined for \(\cset\subset\pdis{\cha}\) and \(\RC{\rno}{\Wm}\) defined for transition probability \(\Wm\).
+Our analysis leads to certain immediate consequences for two generalizations: \(\CRC{\rno}{\cha}{\cset}\) defined for \(\cset\subset\pdis{\cha}\) and \(\RC{\rno}{\Wm}\) defined for transition probability \(\Wm\).
 We introduce those generalizations formally and discuss the implications of our analysis on them in Appendices \ref{sec:constrainedcapacity} and \ref{sec:generaldefinitions}.